 Harvey Sawler, iImagine

-iImagine’s Harvey Sawler has more than forty-three years of private and public sector experience in tourism and parks management, tourism product development, marketing, brand development, strategic planning, community development, arts and entertainment management, journalism, creative and business writing and consulting.
+iImagine’s Harvey Sawler has more than forty-five years of private and public sector experience in tourism and parks management, tourism product development, marketing, brand development, strategic planning, community development, arts and entertainment management, journalism, creative and business writing and consulting.

 Since forming his consultancy in 1998, Harvey has been in demand creating strategies for dozens of clients – tourism-related and otherwise – at the public sector, corporate, organizational and community levels.

 He has produced strategies, studies, branding outcomes and experiential plans for numerous Parks Canada properties, including:

 - Fortress of Louisbourg National Historic Site of Canada.